r48n34/esp32-simple-react-server/README.md

 # esp32-simple-react-server

-Hosting a web server with esp32 wrover module with SPIFFS, WiFi, ESPAsyncWebServer and ArduinoJson.
+Hosting a web server with react vite with esp32 wrover module with SPIFFS, WiFi, ESPAsyncWebServer and ArduinoJson.

 ## Hardware